biandratti/huginn-proxy/FEATURES.md

 Limitation: Fingerprints are only extracted and forwarded, not validated or used for blocking.
 Backend services need to handle the actual fingerprint analysis and decision making.

+## Connection Pooling

+**HTTP/1.1 and HTTP/2 connection reuse**

+Reuses TCP connections to backend services to reduce latency and overhead from repeated TCP and TLS handshakes.
+Configurable idle timeout and max idle connections per host.

+Enabled by default with 90s idle timeout and 128 max idle connections per host.
+Can be disabled globally via `backend_pool.enabled = false`.

+Per-route override available via `force_new_connection = true` to bypass pooling for specific routes (useful for TCP/TLS fingerprinting scenarios where fresh handshakes are required).

+Limitation: Pooling is global or per-route only.
+No per-backend configuration for pool limits.

 ## Forwarding Headers

 **X-Forwarded-* headers**